 Today, we are going to discuss one aspect of the Peruvian culture, the art of Peruvian gastronomy, the food in Peru.

 The food in Peru is a splendid mix of Indulgence coming forth from various cultures of the ancient traditions in Peru which adds more to its beauty and makes it unique, delicious and interesting.

 Inca Traditions are the roots of Peruvian cuisine.
-The Incas were a source of many Peruvian gastronomy systems.
+Above all Incas were a source of many Peruvian gastronomy systems.
 They date back thousands of years and were a major source of many food systems in Peru.
 They also helped restore, transport and discover more food and the ingredients used over the course of years.
 Inca road, for instance, was used for transporting food, trade goods, both goods and people could be easily transported to and from the major Inca centers.

 The variety of Peruvian food is too vast.
 Let us break it down for you!

 Peru has been home to culinary arts and distinct food culture for centuries.
 It is a flavorful secret which has unraveled before the world only recently.
 The ruins of the formidable Inca fortress that once stood proud in the city of Machu Picchu were Peru’s sole identity as a tourist destination in the world until the end of the twentieth century.
 The country realized its culinary potential and carved out for itself a place on the international gastronomic tourism map.
 The Peruvian food culture represents the evolution of this nation, its rich history, and diverse heritage.
 Read on to find out everything that you need to know about the Peruvian cuisine to savor its real delight.